-Establishing the Climate and Ocean Risk Vulnerability Index (CORVI) for the Coastal Cities of St. Kitts and Nevis full and productive employment and decent work for all; 9: Build resilient infrastr promote inclusive and sustainable industrialization and foster innovation;11: Make cities and human settlements inclusive, safe, resilient, and sustainable; 13: Take urgent action to combat climate change and its impacts; 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development; 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss; 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+Establishing the Climate and Ocean Risk Vulnerability Index (CORVI) for the Coastal Cities of St. Kitts and Nevis

+Echoes UN SDG 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all; 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation;11: Make cities and human settlements inclusive, safe, resilient, and sustainable; 13: Take urgent action to combat climate change and its impacts; 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development; 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss; 16: Promote peaceful and inclusive societies for sustainable and inclusive institutions at all levels.